handsontable/hyperformula/README.md

 `B100=B99+A100`

-Unfortunatelly the formulas can be much more complicated and we cannot rewrite  them to "the smarter form", but we can handle the similar ranges more efficiently.
-The above simple example shows the main idea behind efficient handling of multiple ranges: we should represent a range as a composition of a small number of smaller ranges.
+Whereas this example is too specialized to provide a useful rule for optimization, it shows the main idea behind efficient handling of multiple ranges: we should represent a range as a composition of a small number of smaller ranges.

-Every time we encounter a range, say `B5:D20`, we check if we haven't already considerd the range which is one row shorter, in this example: `B5:D19`.
+In the adopted implementation, every time we encounter a range, say `B5:D20`, we check if we have already considered the range which is one row shorter, in this example: `B5:D19`.
 If so, then we represent `B5:D20` as the compostition of range `B5:D19` and three cells in the last row: `B20`,`C20` and `D20`.

 ![ast](examples/ranges.png)

-Then, a result of any associative operation is a result of operations for these small rows.
-There are many examples of such associative functions: `SUM`, `MAX`, `COUNT` etc.
+More generally, the result of any associative operation is obtained as the result of operations for these small rows.
+There are many examples of such associative functions: `SUM`, `MAX`, `COUNT`, etc.
-As one range can be used in different formulas, we can reuse its node and not duplicate the work.
+As one range can be used in different formulas, we can reuse its node and avoid duplicating the work during computation.

 ## Dependencies